 Since the inventory items are constantly being sold and restocked and since the costs of the items are constantly changing, a company must select a cost flow assumption.
 Cost flow assumptions include first-in, first-out; weighted average; and last-in, first out.
-The company must consistently follow its stated cost flow assumption.
+The company is expected to be consistent in its application of the selected cost flow assumption.

 A manufacturer's inventory valuation will include the costs of production, namely direct materials, direct labor, and manufacturing overhead.
 Manufacturers are also required to consistently follow their cost flow assumptions.